Equal Opportunity and Community Inclusion

 Priorities

-• 3.3: Alternatives to institutionalization.
-Advocate for state policies that provide alternatives to institutionalization.
+• Alternatives to institutionalization.
+Advocate for state and county policies that provide alternatives to institutionalization.

 Strategic Objective

-• Expand community-based services for children with a dual diagnosis of IDD and mental health conditions, particularly those with intense behaviors, unnecessarily housed in institutional settings.
-[3.2.1]
+• Expand community-based services for individuals with a dual diagnosis of IDD and mental health conditions, by prioritizing our individual advocacy on those clients with intense behaviors, unnecessarily housed in institutional settings.

 Access to Public Programs/Services